Who We Are

 Tiffany leads our new Intensive Support home in Listowel, where she is committed to ensuring the wellbeing of both the individuals we support and our team.
 With an extensive background in healthcare and management, she brings valuable experience to the role.
 Tiffany is originally from the Minto/Mapleton area, she has recently settled in Listowel with her family.
 She’s a dedicated mother of two to Kaileb and Nora and enjoys relaxing at the cottage by the water and 4-wheeling in her spare time.

-Assistant Program Supervisor
+Group Living Program Supervisor

 Jim (Bert) Miller